tool-bin/ukbcc/README.md

 Further information about the expected structure of the dictionary is provided in the docstrings of the functions within this module.
 It is recommended the user leverage the `interactive mode` if using the ukbcc module for the first time.

-To learn about how to use modules in this package in your existing pipeline, see [an example notebook here](https://github.ibm.com/isabeki/ukbcc/blob/master/examples/example-module.ipynb).
+To learn about how to use modules in this package in your existing pipeline, see example-module notebook in the examples directory in this repo.

 Contributing